Bjeshket e Nemuna

 wait for passengers to transport them to Bajram Curri for 200 lekë.
 Another furgon

 leaves Bajram Curri for Valbonë only once per day at 2:30 pm for 300 lekë (slight overchargng for foreigners, I think).
-If you have a laptop check your email and sip 40 lekë espressos at schwanky Univers Cafe (yes, spelled like that) while waiting for the furgon
+If you have a laptop check your email and sip 40 lekë espressos at schwanky Univers Cafe while waiting for the furgon

 .
 Rozafa Fortress and Shkodra History Museum